raspberrypilearning/recruiting-mentors/en/step_1.md

 --- /task ---

-The motivations of new mentors may be similar or very different to your own.

 --- task ---

 **Consider** how you can use your experience to make a new mentor’s journey a positive experience.